 What was the share of sustainable investments with an environmental objective not aligned with the EU Taxonomy?

-The share of sustainable investments with an environmental objective not aligned with the EU Taxonomy was 14.72% of assets as at the year end date and is representative of the Reference Period
+The share of sustainable investments with an environmental objective not aligned with the EU Taxonomy is 22%

 What was the share of socially sustainable investments?